mlabuda2/nf-tower-docs/docs/secrets/overview.md

 Tower uses the concept of **Secrets** to store the keys and tokens used by workflow tasks to interact with external systems e.g. a password to connect to an external database or an API token.
 Tower relies on third-party secret manager services in order to maintain security between the workflow execution context and the secret container.
 This means that no secure data is transmitted from Tower to the Compute Environment.

+!!! note "Tower Enterprise"
+    This feature is also available in Tower Enterprise 22.1.x or later.

 !!! note
-    Currently only AWS Batch or HPC batch schedulers are supported.
-Please read more about the AWS Secret Manager [here](https://docs.aws.amazon.com/secretsmanager/index.html)
+    Pipeline Secrets are currently only supported on AWS Batch and HPC schedulers.

 ## Pipeline Secrets